• Skip to primary navigation

 • You can skip tomatoes if you like dry fry.
 Add lemon juice instead at the end adn switch off.

-• Add 1 tbsp chopped coriander leaves as garnish if you like the flavour.
+• Add 1 tablespoon chopped coriander leaves as garnish if you like the flavour.

 Storing & Serving Suggestion